 Cannabis For Dogs

-Animals suffer from medical conditions similar to those affecting humans, such as cancer, arthritis, appetite loss, sleep disorders, anxiety and chronic pain.
+Animals suffer from medical conditions similar to those affecting humans, such as cancer, arthritis, diabetes, sleep disorders, anxiety and chronic pain.
 Seeking health care treatment options for pets is a similar proposition for pet owners who want the safest, most effective therapies for their animals that are also financially economical & cost efficient.

 According to the American Pet Products Association, in 2016 consumers in the USA spent $66.75 billion dollars on pets.
 In total, $15.75 billion dollars was spent on veterinary care with the veterinary cancer therapeutic market alone expected to reach $300 million USD by 2024.